tnaires/quote-of-the-day/README.md

 * GET /quote-of-the-day/test - displays a test page.
 * POST /quote-of-the-day/project/new - fetches a quote of the day and uses it as a script to create a new project on VoiceBunny.

-## Links

-This application is deployed [on Heroku](https://boiling-tundra-82534.herokuapp.com/quote-of-the-day/test).